smetj/wishbone/docs/index.rst

 When?
 -----

-Wishbone is probably going to be helpful to you when you need to tackle the:
+Wishbone will probably be useful to you when tackling the:

-    "`If this happens I want that to happen ...`" - kind of problems.
+    "`If this event happens I want to trigger that action ...`" - kind of problems.

 |